Little Witch in the Woods

 Little Witch in the Woods is an indie life simulation video game developed and published by South Korean studio Sunny Side Up.
-It launched in early access in mid-2022 for Windows, Xbox One and Xbox Series X/S, and is scheduled for full release in 2023.
-The game follows Ellie, an apprentice witch who lives in a forest, wears a talking witch hat named Virgil, and is able to fish and brew potions.
+It launched in early access in mid-2022 for Windows, Xbox One and Xbox Series X/S. The game follows Ellie, an apprentice witch who lives in a forest, wears a talking witch hat named Virgil, and is able to fish and brew potions.
 She must complete her training by helping nearby villagers and meeting other witches.

+Little Witch in the Woods left early access and fully released for PC only, on September 15, 2025.

 Reception

 The game was positively received by critics in early access, receiving comparisons with Stardew Valley due to its pixel-art aesthetic and gameplay.
 Alice Bell of Rock Paper Shotgun said that she "can't get over how lovely it is", and that the trailer had an "impeccable sense of comedic timing".
 Hope Bellingham of GamesRadar+ called the game "similar to a pixel-art version of Kiki's Delivery Service", and remarked that it was a "cozy game" that they "definitely recommend".
 Glenn Wilson of Gamezebo called the game's day/night system "clever", as it changes the behavior of the game's creatures.
 Lauren Morton of PC Gamer called the game's look "undeniably cute" with "some pretty swell tunes".